vagelisIlias/mecom/README.md

-# Mecom E-Commerce Online Shop Project Documentation
+# Mecom E-Commerce Online Shop Project

 ## Overview

 The Mecom E-Commerce Online Shop Project is a Laravel-based web application designed for personal e-commerce use.
 The project emphasizes comprehensive control through both an Admin panel and a Vendor panel.
 The technology stack includes Laravel for backend functionality, HTML, CSS, and JavaScript with jQuery for frontend interactivity, and MySQL for database management.

-Main Features
+## Main Features

     Admin Panel:
         Comprehensive dashboard for controlling the entire shop.